s2t2/clubhouse-cookbook/ADMINISTRATION.md

 ssh -i ~/.ssh/gwu-business-1.pem ec2-user@54.175.53.250
 ````

+To deploy or re-deploy, run the "Setup" command from the AWS "OpsWorks" > "Stack" menu.

 ## Prerequisites

 Create an AWS account, log-in to the AWS console, and ensure presence of a running server.